galaxyproject/planemo/docs/commands/run.rst

                                       commands.
       --conda_exec PATH               Location of conda executable.
       --conda_debug                   Enable more verbose conda logging.
+      --conda_channels, --conda_ensure_channels TEXT
-      --conda_ensure_channels TEXT    Ensure conda is configured with specified comma separated list of channels.
+                                      Ensure conda is configured with specified
+                                      comma separated list of channels.
       --conda_dependency_resolution   Configure Galaxy to use only conda for dependency resolution.
       --conda_copy_dependencies       Conda dependency resolution for Galaxy will copy dependencies instead of attempting to
                                       link them.
+      --conda_auto_install / --no_conda_auto_install
-      --conda_auto_install            Conda dependency resolution for Galaxy will auto install will attempt to install requested but missing packages.
+                                      Conda dependency resolution for Galaxy will
+                                      auto install will attempt to install requested but missing packages.
+      --conda_auto_init / --no_conda_auto_init
-      --conda_auto_init               Conda dependency resolution for Galaxy will auto install conda itself using miniconda if not availabe on conda_prefix.
+                                      Conda dependency resolution for Galaxy will
+                                      auto install conda itself using miniconda if not availabe on conda_prefix.
       --profile TEXT                  Location of pid file is executed with